Exemptions for individuals for the speculation and vacancy tax

 An owner is exempt for a calendar year on a secondary residence if:

 For this exemption only, it does not matter if the owner’s child is an adult or a minor.
-However, this exemption requires written certification from a medical practitioner.
+However, this exemption requires written documentation about the medical treatment from a medical practitioner.

-Example: A family buys a second home near a treatment facility so the family can have a place to live while their child is undergoing a lengthy medical treatment and recovery period.
-They are eligible for this exemption for each year in which they occupy the home periodically because of their child’s medical treatment nearby.
+Example: A family buys a second home in 2022 near a treatment facility to live in while their child undergoes a lengthy medical treatment and recovery period.
+They are eligible for this exemption for 2022 and each year in which they occupy the home periodically because of their child’s medical treatment nearby.

 Just bought or inherited the property

-A newly bought property is exempt if you paid the property transfer tax or did not have to pay the property transfer tax for one of the following reasons:
+A newly bought property is exempt if the owner paid the property transfer tax or did not have to pay the property transfer tax for one of the following reasons:

 Example: An owner purchased a property in March 2020 and paid property transfer tax on the transaction.
 For the 2020 tax year, the owner may claim the year of purchase exemption.
 In 2021, the owner must claim a different exemption or else they will be subject to the tax.

-Example: A B.C. resident inherits a home in 2020 from the estate of a grandparent but does not plan to move into it until 2021.
-The B.C. resident is eligible for this exemption for 2020.
+Example: A person inherits a home in 2020 from the estate of a grandparent but does not plan to move into it until 2021.
+The person is eligible for this exemption for 2020.

 Separation or divorce